Organizing Your Cleaning Routine

 2. What chores and cleaning tasks need to be done weekly?

-3. How much time can you (realistically) allot on a daily basis for chores?
+3. How much time can you (realistically) allot daily for chores?

 4. What are the minor and major chores?